-Pursuant to the Indenture, the NMFA may issue additional Senior Lien Bonds and additional Subordinate Lien Obligations upon the satisfaction of certain conditions set forth in the Indenture.
+As previously stated, the NMFA plans to use proceeds from the sale of the Contemplated Senior Lien Bonds to refund certain Closed Lien Obligations and certain Outstanding Senior Lien Bonds.
+The exact series and amounts of the bonds to be refunded will be determined at the time the Contemplated Senior Lien Bonds are priced and will depend upon then current market conditions.
+The NMFA may also issue other additional Senior Lien Obligations and Subordinate Lien Obligations pursuant to the Indenture.
 The timing, amount and other details of such additional Senior Lien Bonds and such additional Subordinate Lien Obligations are not known as of the date of this Official Statement.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2009A BONDS-Outstanding and Additional Senior Lien Bonds-Outstanding and Additional Subordinate Lien Obligations."
+However, the NMFA does not currently have any plans to issue additional Bonds other than for refunding purposes within the next two years.
+See "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2010A BONDS-Outstanding and Additional Senior Lien Bonds-Outstanding and Additional Subordinate Lien Obligations."